o3de/o3de.org/content/docs/userguide/materials/texture-best-practices.md

 ---
-description: ' See the following best practices for textures in &ALYlong;. '
+description: ' See the following best practices for textures in Amazon Lumberyard. '
 title: Texture Best Practices
 ---
 # Texture Best Practices {#mat-texture-best-practices}